Skip to content

 If hand-eye coordination is difficult, one step is to insure that good visual attention, perception, and eye-muscle coordination allow the patient to use vision to guide the hands.
 Another step is to insure that the eyes and hands are coordinated with one another.
 We evaluate fine motor coordination using the Motor Speed and Precision Subtest of the Detroit Test of Learning Aptitude.
 We evaluate visual motor integration using the Beery Test of Visual Motor Integration.

-VISUALIZATION (See Chapter 11 of When Your Child Struggles)
+(See Chapter 11 of When Your Child Struggles)

 READING SCREENING